 While some personal use of IT resources is permitted, such personal use must never interfere with academic, research, or administrative needs.

-Don’t annoy, intimidate, threaten, or offend another person(s) by: conveying obscene language, pictures, and/or other materials; making threats of bodily or psychological harm; contacting another person repeatedly with the intent to annoy or bother; and/or contact a person who has expressed a desire for electronic communication to cease.
+Don’t intimidate, threaten, or harass another person(s) by: conveying obscene materials; making threats of bodily or psychological harm; and/or contact a person who has expressed a desire for electronic communication to cease.

 It is against state law for state resources or funds to be used for supporting political campaigns, candidates, legislation, or ballot issues.